achildrenmile/achildrenmile.github.io/posts/lorawangateway.md

 ![Lora Wan TTS console](/assets/lorawanttsconsole.JPG "Lora Wan TTS console")

 ### Gateway is public available
-The gateway is now up-running and available for public in Gailtal nearby Nötsch.
+The gateway is now up-running and available for public use.
 Subesequently, range tests will follow.
 Wish you a lot of fun and learning using #LoRaWan!